discourse/discourse/docs/ADMIN-QUICK-START-GUIDE.md

 By default your homepage is a simple list of the latest posts.

-We strongly recommend sticking with this homepage for small and medium communities until you start getting so many new topics that a simple list isn't workable.
+We strongly recommend sticking with this homepage for small and medium communities until you start getting lots of new topics every day.

 You can change the homepage to the Categories list by editing `top menu` in the [Basic Setup](/admin/site_settings/category/basic) site settings.
 Change it from the default of